praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

    ![UnassignPtn](images/UnassignPtn.png)
 9. Let us try **finding a doctor** named John.
 Enter the command `find-doc n/John` in the command box.
 10. Let us try **finding a patient** with the name Patrick.
 Enter `find-ptn n/Patrick` in the command box.
 11. Let us try **deleting a doctor** from Docedex.
 Enter the command `del-doc 1` in the command box.
-This removes the first displayed doctor in the doctors' list.
+This removes the first displayed doctor from the doctors' list.
 12. Let us try **deleting a patient** from Docedex.
 Enter the command `del-ptn 1` in the command box.
-This removes the first displayed patient in the patients' list.
+This removes the first displayed patient from the patients' list.
 13. Let us try **listing all doctors**.
 Enter the command `list-doc` in the command box.
 This lists all the doctors within Docedex.
 14. Let us try **listing all patients**.
 Enter the command `list-ptn` in the command box.
 This lists all the patients within Docedex.
 15. Congratulations!
 You are now ready to use Docedex.